Hyperledger-TWGC/tape/README.md

 - it sends envelopes to orderer
 - it observes transaction commitment

-This tool is so stupid so *it will not be the bottleneck of performance test*
+This tool is so stupid that *it will not be the bottleneck of performance test*

 ## How to use it